 - 1. Replace the front cover. - 2.
 Install or close the system, expansion unit, or rack door. - 3.
 Verify the installed part.
-For instructions, see "Verifying an installed feature or replaced part in an AIX system or logical partition" on page 182. - 4.
-To prepare the newly installed disk drive for use, go to "Preparing a disk drive for use in an AIX system or logical partition" on page 125.
+For instructions, see "Verifying an installed feature or replaced part in an AIX system or logical partition" on page 176. - 4.
+To prepare the newly installed disk drive for use, go to "Preparing a disk drive for use in an AIX system or logical partition" on page 127.

-Removing and replacing covers and doors Use these instructions to remove, replace, or install covers to access components or perform service.
+Use these instructions to remove, replace, or install covers to access components or perform service.

-"Removing and replacing the expansion unit cover or door" on page 175 You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.
+You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.